Aaron98990/ways-of-the-game/goalkeeper.md

 ["Football Rules" great summary of the Laws about goalkeepers.](https://footballrules.com/participants/goalkeepers)

-A goalkeeper is a fundamental part of the game.
 Each team must always have one goalkeeper.

 > A match is played by two teams, each with a maximum of eleven players; one must be the goalkeeper.
 > 3.1 Number of players

 ## Goalkeeper equipment

 Goalkeepers may wear caps.
-Any player, including goalkeepers, can wear gloves - there are no size restrictions on gloves.
+Any player, including goalkeepers, can wear gloves - there are no size, color, or stickiness restrictions on gloves.

 > Goalkeepers may wear tracksuit bottoms.[...]
 Non-dangerous protective equipment, for example headgear, facemasks and knee and arm protectors made of soft, lightweight padded material is permitted, as are goalkeepers’ caps and sports spectacles.
 > - Law 4